kevinlincg/simplefilewatcher/ReadMe.txt

 called "test".
 Start SimpleDemo, then create/change/delete files inside "test".
 If "test" does not exist when SimpleDemo starts, it will throw an exception and exit.

-OgreDemo:

-Check the OgreDemo directory for an example integration with Ogre.